Newsletter Subscribe

 If possible, choose organic, grass-fed lamb chops.
 They have a richer flavor and firmer texture, and the natural marbling tastes incredible.
 Grass-fed Lamb also has higher levels of omega-3 fatty acids.
 The highest-quality Lamb comes from Australia, New Zealand, Greece, Brazil, and South Africa.
 Due to their lush pastures and farming regulations, Australian and New Zealand lambs have a slightly sweet flavor.

 Consider Baba Ghanoush.
 The smoky eggplant’s flavours are phenomenal with lamb.
 Hummus is also a great side dish.
-A tangy option would be marinated olives.
+A tangy option would be Marinated olives.

 Store in an airtight container in the refrigerator.
 If you choose to freeze the lamb chops, simply remove them from the freezer and thaw on the countertop.
 Reheat in the microwave or on the stovetop.